Tayerquach/Flavia_recognition/README.md

 # Flavia_recognition
 ===========================

 This repository contains codes in the paper **An Effective Leaf Recognition Using  Convolutional Neural Networks Based  Features**, which is submitted to Multimedia Tools and Applications.

+**Note**: To obtain the consistent result on our paper, readers can ignore **Preparation** since all preprocessed files already saved.

 # Preparation
 ## Libraries